cs230-stanford/website-2018-winter/_posts/2018-02-01-project-code-examples.md

 #### Natural Language Processing (NLP)

-*All instructions can be found in the [`tensorflow/nlp/README.md`](https://github.com/cs230-stanford/cs230-code-examples/blob/master/tensorflow/nlp/README.md)*
+*All instructions can be found in the [`tensorflow/nlp/README.md`](https://github.com/cs230-stanford/cs230-code-examples/blob/master/tensorflow/nlp/README.md) or [`pytorch/nlp/README.md`](https://github.com/cs230-stanford/cs230-code-examples/blob/master/pytorch/nlp/README.md)*

 We provide a small subset of the kaggle dataset (30 sentences) for testing in `data/small` but you are encouraged to download the original version on the [Kaggle](https://www.kaggle.com/abhinavwalia95/entity-annotated-corpus/data) website.